Fisk-University/Rosenwald-Portal-Documentation/Prerequisites/anycloud-setup/README.md

 # AnyCloud Module Setup for Omeka-S

-## Step 1: Install the Module
+## Installation
+- Install the plugin by [downloading and unzipping the latest module](https://github.com/HBLL-Collection-Development/omeka-s-any-cloud/releases) and loading it into the modules directory of your [Omeka S](https://omeka.org/s/) instance.
-- Download the ZIP from https://omeka.org/s/modules/
+- Enable the plugin from the Admin side of your installation under “Modules”.
-- Unzip and place in `/modules` directory of Omeka-S

-## Step 2: Enable
-- Go to Admin dashboard > Modules > Install AnyCloud

-## Step 3: Configure
-- Click **Configure** and enter:
-  - AWS Access Key
-  - AWS Secret Key
-  - Bucket name
-- Or update `config/local.config.php` for server-side setup

-## Usage
-Once configured, new media uploads will be stored in your selected cloud bucket (e.g., S3).
+- Configure the module from the Admin side to include credentials for the cloud storage system you would like to use.
+You can also choose to configure the module from the config/local.config.php file (see [server-side configuration](https://github.com/HBLL-Collection-Development/omeka-s-any-cloud?tab=readme-ov-file#server-side-configuration))

+After that, when you upload media for an item, it will upload to your selected cloud service rather than to your server’s local storage.